Deepak284090/CashTrack/README.md

 ### Exclusions:
 The project focuses solely on household financial management, excluding advanced features like investment tracking, tax filing, or complex budgeting.

-## Application Tools

-### Programming Language: Python
-Python is used for its readability, ease of use, and strong support for libraries related to data management, GUI creation, and visualization.

-### IDE: PyCharm
-PyCharm is used as the primary IDE, providing features such as intelligent code completion, error checking, and version control integration.

 ### Libraries and Packages:
 - **Tkinter**: For creating the graphical user interface.